 Are you the parent of a teen aged 13-15?
 Your child may be able to participate in a research study to help understand how sleep timing and duration affects teens’ thinking, mood, and behavior.
-This study involves completing one brief survey online or by phone.
-Some participants will be invited to take part in additional sleep research studies.
+This study involves one to two overnight visits in the SBNC sleep lab including an fMRI scan at the MRRC in UPMC Presbyterian Hospital.
+Compensation is provided.

 Many teenagers experience changes in their sleep patterns, as well as changes in their thinking and mood.
-The purpose of this survey study is to learn more about the relationship between sleep, thinking, mood, and behavior in teens and to find out which teens may be eligible to participate in additional sleep research studies.
+The purpose of this survey study is to learn more about the relationship between sleep, thinking, mood, and behavior in teens.

 COULD THIS STUDY BE RIGHT FOR YOUR CHILD?